-If we were hosting the Christmas holiday at our home, I would be serving this recipe for Cioppino on New Year’s Eve.
-For those of you who are not familiar with Cioppino, it is a seafood stew which originated in San Francisco.
-Years ago when I had roommates, we would invite a few friends over before leaving for the holidays and I’d make a batch of it.
+If I was hosting the Christmas holidays at our home, I would be serving this recipe for Cioppino on Christmas Eve.
+For those of you who are not familiar with Cioppino, it is a seafood stew that originated in San Francisco.
+Years ago when I had roommates, I would invite a few friends over before leaving for the holidays just to make this recipe.
 It became a tradition that has since been lost.
-Last week that changed.
+Last week that changed when I snuck an evening of Cioppino in before we flew away for the holidays.

-We came home from a long 2 weeks of traveling and declared last week as home for the holidays.
+We came home from a long 2 weeks of traveling and declared last week as our home for the holidays.
 We bought a cute little Christmas tree, hung up lights around the house, played Bing Crosby, drank a lot of eggnog and invited a few friends over for a Cioppino dinner.
-While it was not the ho-ho-ho I still invasion hosting someday, it did cure the holiday blues a bit.
+While it was not the holiday dinner parties I still invasion hosting someday, it did cure the holiday blues a bit.

 ** serves 4 – 6 depends on how hungry you are